 Long History

-Alchi cillage and the Alchi Choskhor monastery and the Lower Ladakh heritage related to it have been at the core of my research from an early stage.
-I first visited it in 1990 and met both Rob Linrothe and Jaroslav Poncar there.
+The Alchi Choskhor and the village around it have been at the core of my research from an early stage.
+I first visited this village in Lower Ladakh in 1990 and met both Rob Linrothe and Jaroslav Poncar there.
 At this first research trip I also lost all my photography due to a faulty camera.
 Both the meetings there and the faulty camera have been defining moments for my research work.

 An Early Kanjur Temple